josiahbjorgaard/isingsolver/README.md

 There are three main components
 * isingtree.py - the main executable file for command line execution
 * solver.py - contains methods for solving the ising model minimization
-* gentest.py - generate valid test cases for large Ising models on N-ary trees
+* gentree.py - generate valid trees for large Ising models on N-ary trees

 # Install/Usage
 The only non-standard module required is argparse.
 Install using